huggingface/huggingface_hub/docs/sagemaker/train.md

 )
 ```

+📓 Open the [notebook](https://github.com/huggingface/notebooks/blob/master/sagemaker/04_distributed_training_model_parallelism/sagemaker-notebook.ipynb) for an example of how to run the model parallelism library.

 ## Spot instances

 The Hugging Face extension for the SageMaker Python SDK means we can benefit from [fully-managed EC2 spot instances](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html).
 This can help you save up to 90% of training costs!